manohargumma/Manohar-VSDBabySoC-Final-Submission/README.md

 ---
 Here you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

-No extra text.
-No explanation.
-Just clean headings + links.

 ---
 # 9️⃣ Post-Synthesis Simulation